Kong/docs.konghq.com/app/kubernetes-ingress-controller/1.0.x/introduction.md

 To overcome this limitation, the `KongIngress` Custom resource is used as an "extension" to the existing Ingress API.

-A few custom resources are bundled with Kong Ingress Controller to configure settings that are specific to Kong and provide fine-grained control over the proxying behavior.
+A few custom resources are bundled with the {{site.kic_product_name}} to configure settings that are specific to Kong and provide fine-grained control over the proxying behavior.

 Please refer to [custom resources][crd] concept document for more details.

 ### Deployment Methods

-Kong Ingress Controller can be deployed in a variety of deployment patterns.
+The {{site.kic_product_name}} can be deployed in a variety of deployment patterns.
 Please refer to the [deployment](/kubernetes-ingress-controller/{{page.kong_version}}/concepts/deployment) documentation, which explains all the components involved and different ways of deploying them based on the use-case.

 ### High-availability and Scaling

-The Kong Ingress Controller is designed to scale with your traffic and infrastructure.
+The {{site.kic_product_name}} is designed to scale with your traffic and infrastructure.
 Please refer to [this document](/kubernetes-ingress-controller/{{page.kong_version}}/concepts/ha-and-scaling) to understand failures scenarios, recovery methods, as well as scaling considerations.